Data Service Information

 Please click to complete the request service form.
 Upon receipt of your request, a VTCRC representative will coordinate with you to review your needs and schedule installation and service.

 Once I have made the request how long does the process take?

 Depending on the type of request and your specific needs, requests are usually completed within five business days of initial request for service.

 Are phone services included in the VTCRC data service plan?

-Tenants may obtain phone service through any provider of their choosing.
-Once you have requested phone service, please email firstname.lastname@example.org to let the VTCRC know so that we may facilitate the connection within your building.
+No. Tenants may obtain phone service through any provider of their choosing; however, the VTCRC must be involved in any connections made between the communications closet and tenant suite.
+Once you have requested phone service, please email email@example.com to let the VTCRC know so that we may facilitate the connection within your building.